 Arroz con Leche

-Otherwise known as rice pudding, this Costa Rican classic includes white rice with condensed milk, vanilla, sugar, and most importantly, cinnamon.
+Otherwise known as rice pudding, this classic dessert that Costa Rica is known for includes white rice with condensed milk, vanilla, sugar, and most importantly, cinnamon.
 Some Ticos swear by adding raisins, too.

 Pastel de Yuca